adarold/timescan/README.md

 - etaring_fix  = alpha and beta parameters are FIXED according to external files with etaring parameters
 - producer     = starting fit parameters are set exploting external files with parameters divided by crystal producer
 - producer_fix = alpha and beta parameters are FIXED exploting external files with parameters divided by crystal producer
+- triggertower_fix = alpha and beta parameters are FIXED exploting external files with parameters divided by trigger towers

 The etaring and producer options needs additional external files to run (see next subsection).